-- select, recall and use facts, rules, definitions and procedures drawn from Number and Algebra, Measurement and Geometry, Statistics, and Networks and Matrices; - comprehend mathematical concepts and techniques drawn from Number and Algebra, Measurement and Geometry, Statistics, and Networks and Matrices; - communicate using mathematical, statistical and everyday language and conventions; - evaluate the reasonableness of solutions; - · justify procedures and decisions by explaining mathematical reasoning; - solve problems by applying mathematical concepts and techniques drawn from Number and algebra, Measurement and geometry, Statistics, and Networks and matrices.
+- select, recall and use facts, rules, definitions and procedures drawn from Number and Algebra, Measurement and Geometry, Statistics, and Networks and Matrices. - comprehend mathematical concepts and techniques drawn from Number and Algebra, Measurement and Geometry, Statistics, and Networks and Matrices. - communicate using mathematical, statistical and everyday language and conventions. - evaluate the reasonableness of solutions. - justify procedures and decisions by explaining mathematical reasoning. - solve problems by applying mathematical concepts and techniques drawn from Number and algebra, Measurement and geometry, Statistics, and Networks and matrices.

-Unit 1 Unit 2 Unit 3 Unit 4 Money, Measurement and Relations Applied Trigonometry, Algebra, Matrices and Univariate Data Bivariate Data, Sequences and Change, and Earth Geometry Investing and Networking Consumer arithmetic; Shape and measurement; Linear equations and their graphs.
-Applications of trigonometry; Algebra and matrices; Univariate data analysis.
-Bivariate data analysis; Time series analysis; Growth and decay in sequences; Earth geometry and time zones.
-Loans, investments and annuities; Graphs and networks; Networks and decision mathematics.
+Unit 1 Unit 2 Unit 3 Unit 4 Money, Measurement and Relations Applied Trigonometry, Algebra, Matrices and Univariate Data Bivariate Data, Sequences and Change, and Earth Investing and Networking Loans, investments and Consumer arithmetic.
+Applications of Geometry annuities.
+Shape and measurement. trigonometry.
+Bivariate data analysis.
+Graphs and networks.
+Linear equations and Algebra and matrices.
+Time series analysis.
+Networks and decision mathematics. their graphs.
+Univariate data analysis.
+Growth and decay in sequences.
+Earth geometry and time zones.

 A course of study in General Mathematics can establish a basis for further education and employment in the fields of business, commerce, education, finance, IT, social science and the arts.
 The School will devise assessments in Units 1 and 2 to suit their local context.
 In Units 3 and 4, students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

-Unit 3 Unit 4 Summative Internal Assessment 1 (IA1) Problem-solving and Modelling Task 20% Summative Internal Assessment 3 (IA3) Summative Internal Assessment 2 (IA2) Examination 15% Examination 15% Summative External Assessment (EA) - Examination 50%
+' ' ummative Internal Assessment 3 (IA3): 15% Summative Internal Assessment 2 (IA2): 15% xamination Examination Summative External Assessment (EA): Examination 50%